Soybean: North America

 Soybeans were first introduced to North America from China in 1765, by Samuel Bowen, a former East India Company sailor who had visited China in conjunction with James Flint, the first Englishman legally permitted by the Chinese authorities to learn Chinese.
 The first "New World" soybean crop was grown on Skidaway Island, Georgia, in 1765 by Henry Yonge from seeds given him by Samuel Bowen.
 Bowen grew soy near Savannah, Georgia, possibly using funds from Flint, and made soy sauce for sale to England.
 Although soybean was introduced into North America in 1765, for the next 155 years, the crop was grown primarily for forage.

 In 1831, the first soy product "a few dozen India Soy" [sauce] arrived in Canada.
 Soybeans were probably first cultivated in Canada by 1855, and definitely in 1895 at Ontario Agricultural College.

 It was not until Lafayette Mendel and Thomas Burr Osborne showed that the nutritional value of soybean seeds could be increased by cooking, moisture or heat, that soy went from a farm animal feed to a human food.

-William Morse is considered the "father" of modern soybean agriculture in America.
-He and Charles Piper (Dr. C. V. Piper) took what was an unknown Oriental peasant crop in 1910 and transformed it into a "golden bean" for America, becoming one of America's largest farm crops and its most nutritious.
+William Joseph Morse is considered the "father" of modern soybean agriculture in America.
+In 1910, he and Charles Piper began to popularize what was regarded as a relatively unknown Oriental peasant crop in America into a "golden bean", with the soybean becoming one of America's largest and most nutritious farm crops.

 Prior to the 1920s in the US, the soybean was mainly a forage crop, a source of oil, meal (for feed) and industrial products, with very little used as food.
 However, it took on an important role after World War I. During the Great Depression, the drought-stricken (Dust Bowl) regions of the United States were able to use soy to regenerate their soil because of its nitrogen-fixing properties.
 Farms were increasing production to meet with government demands, and Henry Ford became a promoter of soybeans.
 In 1931, Ford hired chemists Robert Boyer and Frank Calvert to produce artificial silk.
 They succeeded in making a textile fiber of spun soy protein fibers, hardened or tanned in a formaldehyde bath, which was given the name Azlon.
 It never reached the commercial market.
 Soybean oil was used by Ford in paint for the automobiles, as well as a fluid for shock absorbers.